 (e) Objective check-off sheets;

-(g) Written agreements as outlined in this rule;
+(g) Affiliation agreements as outlined in this rule;

-(h) Documentation of compliance with certification admission requirements as set forth in this rule;
+(h) Documentation of compliance with certification admission requirements for firefighter, fire safety inspector, and instructor courses;

-(5) Each certified instructor shall keep accurate attendance records for each course in a manner acceptable to the program director.
-Following the completion of each course, the certified instructor shall give such records to the program director, who then shall maintain the records in the course file.
+(7) Each instructor shall keep accurate attendance records for each course in a manner acceptable to the program director.
+Following the completion of each course, the instructor shall give such records to the program director, who shall maintain the records in the course file.

 Promulgated Under: 119.03